-Sustainable

-investment means

-an investment in an

-economic activity

-that contributes to

-an environmental or

-social objective,

-provided that the

-investment does not

-significantly harm

-any environmental

-or social objective

-and that the

-investee companies

-follow good
+Sustainable investment means an investment in an economic activity that contributes to an environmental or social objective, provided that the investment does not significantly any environmental or social objective that investee companies follow good governance

-The EU Taxonomy is a classification system laid down in Regulation (EU) 2020/852, establishing a list of environmentally sustainable economic activities.
+The EU Taxonomy is classification a system laid down in Regulation (EU) 2020/852, establishing a list of environmentally sustainable economic activities.
 That Regulation does not lay down a list of socially sustainable economic activities.
-Sustainable investments with an environmental objective might be aligned with the Taxonomy or not.
+Sustainable investments with an environmental objective might be aligned with Taxonomy or not.

-Product name: Xtrackers MSCI World Climate Transition UCITS ETF

-Legal entity identifier: 254900SHTQO0N7TBRS64
+Product name: Xtrackers MSCI World ESG Screened UCITS ETF Legal entity identifier: 5493000MMCBYY20QMC86